 By Egor Bondarev (IVRA Holding)

 IVRA Holding successfully operates in the travel market since April 2002.
-IVRA Holding develops and provides B2C online-solutions for tourists sectors.
+IVRA Holding develops and provides B2C online-solutions for tourist sectors.